fahlerile/srp/README.md

     - [x] Fix memory leak with `Model` freeing
 - [ ] Vertex, face, edge structures (if I need them)
 - [ ] Vertex data parser in `Model`
+    - [ ] Think of an edge case where line is longer than 50 chars
+    - [ ] Fix possibility of buffer overflow (see comment)
 - [ ] Perspective projection
 - [ ] Depth buffer
     - [ ] Interpolate z-coordinate inside triangle, draw a pixel only if that z coordinate is closer to viewport than already drawn one